benjamin-wright/ponglehub/README.md

 ## Todo:

+- Try refactoring UIs to use more composition
 - Properly check token in cookie for normal events
 - Set up event-gateway to hold requests by ID and wait for response events
 - Set up two-way communication between micro-frontends and the landing-page, using e.g. https://gist.github.com/pbojinov/8965299